Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 Hachi became a grown-up with the influential habit in the educational system and started working for a company as a group member.

 She sometimes felt slight emptiness on the way home after work, watching sunset, yet it disappeared soon if she did not pay attention to it carefully.

 Training for Believing in Oneself

 Since Hachi spent her childhood and early adolescence like that, it always came first to think about others.

-She did not hate the part of her nature.
+She did not hate the aspect of her nature.

-She also got a hunch that she liked listening to other people and supporting them to find out their own solution.
+She also got a hunch that she liked listening to other people and supporting them to find out their own solutions.